-- Tutor Kevin C. Tutor Kevin has ten years of teaching experience.
+- Tutor Kevin C. GRE tutor Kevin has ten years of teaching experience.
 His experience includes working as an editorial assistant, copy editor, university public relations writer, and teaching RCIA to college students.

 Some students prefer a guided learning style.
 The following guidelines will help students find a good tutor:

 - Find out where to find GRE tutors.
-Students can ask their trusted friends for some recommendations, but this often is not enough.
-Hence, they should know other resources, such as the various online service marketplaces, to find a GRE tutor.
+Students can ask their trusted friends for recommendations, but this often is not enough.
+Hence, they should know other resources to find a GRE tutor, such as the various online service marketplaces.

 Before finally hiring a GRE tutor, students should learn how to assess a tutor, know where to find one, and understand the responsibilities that come once they have found one.